balena-io/docs/pages/learn/more/examples/seed-projects.md

 own projects written in each language.

 The projects use [Dockerfiles][dockerfile] to install packages and configure the local environment as needed for each language.
-This step is performed on the resin.io build server and the finished product is pushed to your devices.
+This step is performed on the build server and the finished product is pushed to your devices.

 A link is provided for each project's individual Dockerfile below for easy customisation.

 ## Installing a Project

-To install a project you will need a [resin.io][resin] account with an application set up ready to receive code.
+To install a project you will need a [{{ $names.company.lower }}][resin] account with an application set up ready to receive code.
 See the [getting started][getting-started] and [deployment][deploy] guides for details on how to do this.